arassec/igor/igor-plugin-message/src/main/resources/doc/rabbitmq-send-message-action.md

-# Send Message Action
+# 'Send RabbitMQ Message' Action

 ## Description

-This action sends a message using the configured connector.
+This action sends a message to a RabbitMQ exchange.

 ## Parameters

 The action can be configured by the following parameters.

 Parameter | Description
 ---|:---|
-Message connector | The connector to use for sending the message.
+Message connector | The RabbitMQ connector to use for sending the message.
+Exchange | The RabbitMQ exchange to send the messages to.
 Message template | A template message that is used as message body.
 Parameters can be filled by using the template syntax explained below.
 Content encoding | Sets the encoding for messages sent by this connector.
 Content type | Specifies the content type of the message's content.